Nixtla/statsforecast/experiments/arima_prophet_adapter/README.md

 ## Empirical validation

-To validate the AutoARIMAProphet adapter, we designed a pipeline considering the M3, M4, and Tourism datasets (standard benchmarks in the forecasting practice) and the Peyton Manning data set orriginaly used by FB.
+To validate the AutoARIMAProphet adapter, we designed a pipeline considering the M3, M4, and Tourism datasets (standard benchmarks in the forecasting practice) and the Peyton Manning data set originally used by FB.
 The pipeline automatically selects ARIMA's parameters with the AIC criterion and selects Prophet's parameters with time-series cross-validation.

 ## Results